Roger B. Taney: Dred Scott decision

-The Court's majority opinion, written by Taney, was given on March 6, 1857.
+The Court's majority opinion, written by Taney, was issued on March 6, 1857.
 He first held that no African American, free or enslaved, had ever enjoyed the rights of a citizen under the Constitution.
 He argued that, for more than a century leading up to the ratification of the Constitution, blacks had been "regarded as beings of an inferior order, altogether unfit to associate with the white race ... and so far inferior, that they had no rights which the white man was bound to respect".
 To bolster the argument that blacks were widely regarded as legally inferior when the Constitution was adopted, Taney pointed to various state laws, but ignored the fact that five states had allowed blacks to vote in 1788.
 He next declared that the Missouri Compromise was unconstitutional, and that the Constitution did not grant Congress the power to bar slavery in the territories.
-Taney argued that the federal government served as a "trustee" to the people of the territory and could not deprive the right of slaveowners to take slaves into the territories.
+Taney argued that the federal government served as a "trustee" to the people of the territories and could not deprive the right of slaveowners to take slaves into the territories.
 Only the states, Taney asserted, could bar slavery.
 Finally, he held that Scott remained a slave.

 The Dred Scott opinion received strong criticism in the North, and Associate Justice Benjamin Robbins Curtis resigned in protest.
 Rather than removing slavery as an issue, it bolstered the popularity of the anti-slavery Republican Party.
 Republicans like Abraham Lincoln rejected Taney's legal reasoning and argued that the Declaration of Independence showed that the Founding Fathers favored the protection of individual rights for all free men, regardless of race.
 Many Republicans accused Taney of being part of a conspiracy to legalize slavery throughout the United States.